corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 subFlow(ScheduleSyncFlow(launchAsync = true))
 ```

-> If Corda-based transports are not used, then ScheduleSyncFlow can be run in synchronous mode.
-For example if all remote repositories are configured to use -http ot -file transports.
-Synchronous invocations are more convenient from developer's perspective as results are available right after the execution is finished.
+> If Corda-based transports are not used, then ScheduleSyncFlow can be run in synchronous mode (for example if all remote repositories are configured to use -http or -file transports).
+Synchronous invocations are more convenient from a developer's perspective as results are available right after the execution is finished.
 However, launching ScheduleSyncFlow in synchronous mode for Corda-based transports might result to a deadlock on a single-threaded flavours of Corda.
 Please refer to "Asynchronous invocations" for more information about that.

 ## Getting available versions